luccan/LazyBlogger/README.md

 But once you push it to git, it will work cross browser.

 That's it!
 Happy Blogging!

+# Tips
+You might want to consider adding an index.html under content/ folder that only contains a script to redirect to your default content.
+This is to prevent an error when user manually go to luccan.github.io/LazyBlogger/content

 # Technical Section
 The core idea of LazyBlogger revolves around the use of iFrame.
 As such, hrefs can be tricky.